omkarlhr9595/IMCC/FY/DSA/Doubley Linked List/addAtEnd.md

-# Here is an algorithm to add an element at the end of a linked list:
+# Here is an algorithm to add an element at the end of a doubly linked list:

 ```
 STEP 1 : Create a new node with the data to be inserted